aws-samples/serverless-patterns/sfn-sqs/README.md

 ## How it works

-* Start the Step Function execution with the event payload
+* Start the Step Function execution with the sample event payload
 * As part of the execution, part of the payload (the `message` attribute of the payload) gets pushed to the queue
-* Run the cli command to pull messages from the queue to verify the message got delivered.
+* Run the cli command to pull messages from the queue to verify if the message got delivered.

 ## Testing